(also published here: http://www.singerevolution.com/1/post/2010/08/show-and-tell-mikas-magic-from-clarapys-blog.html)

 Why don’t you walk out the door!”

 An example of lyrical creativity of a different kind is the song “Touches You” from Mika’s latest c.d.
-The wording itself is not original, but the overall idea conveyed by the lyrics represents a precious innovation on a classic theme.
+The wording itself isn’t original, but the overall idea conveyed by the lyrics represents a precious innovation on a classic theme.
 The chorus reads: “I wanna be your sister/wanna be your mother too/I wanna be, wanna be/Whatever else that touches you.”
 The familial reference pushes these lines beyond the routine expression of longing to touch someone physically or personally.
-This song is about the longing to get through to someone on a much deeper level – to be close to them, to be part of their world, as only someone like a family member might usually be.
+This song is about the longing to get through to someone on a much deeper level – to be close to them, to be part of their unique world, as only someone like a family member might usually be.

 “Put your heart back in your pocket,